sangayt1997/sangayt1997/README.md

 3. SevelteJs
 4. React Native
 5. Flutter(on process)
+6. Java
+7. C
+8. C++
-6. Figma(as UI/UX designer)
+9. Figma(as UI/UX designer)
-7. Agile Project Management
+10. Agile Project Management

 <!--
 **sangayt1997/sangayt1997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.